project is currently in design The

 timeline is currently available.

-TxDOT announced plans to upgrade US 281 to a conventional, non-tolled
+TxDOT announced plans to upgrade US 281 in Bexar County to a

 from Loop 1604 to Stone Oak Parkway and to build a